LOVE MEANS A LOT IN TENNIS

 Match play is offered on Saturday afternoon for players signed up for our clinics.
 It is a great way for players to get match experience.
 Read more about Match Play below.

-Penn Oaks has an academy level program for ages 10+.
-Contact Penn Oaks and talk to one of our pros - Jonathan Hodess, Joel Irwin or Chris Louis - to learn more about our academy programs.
+Penn Oaks has an academy level programs for ages 10+.
+Contact Penn Oaks and talk to one of our pros - Jonathan Hodess, Chaz Irwin, Joel Irwin or Chris Louis - to learn more about our advanced tennis programs.

 The tennis academy program is based on a detail oriented approach to the game.
 Using a progression style teaching method, specific stroke fundamentals will be constantly emphasized.
 Shot selection and recognition of offense vs. defense, based on court positioning, contact point, and opponent’s court positioning will be discussed in length.
 Serve and return will be a major focus, specifically using the serve to set up the first offensive ball of the rally, and learning the appropriate patterns consistent with play at a national level.